El General Paz & La Triple Frontera

-El General Paz & La Triple Frontera (GP3F) is a rock fusion band founded by Anel Paz, integrated by musicians from various countries (Argentina, Brazil, Cuba, México, Uruguay), that merges several rhythms in their songs, including Rock, Funk, Folklore of Latin America, Brazilian Music, Jazz, and World Music.
+El General Paz & La Triple Frontera (GP3F) is a rock fusion band founded by Anel Paz, integrated by musicians from various countries (Argentina, Brazil, Cuba, Mexico, Uruguay), that merges several rhythms in their songs, including Rock, Funk, Folklore of Latin America, Brazilian music, Jazz, and world music.
 The Afro-Latin Rhythms joined with a Rock-Funk sound, creates an original and unique proposal.

 History

 GP3F was formed in late 2007, founded by the Argentinean Anel Paz, renowned guitarist, singer, recording engineer, and producer.

 The band is completed by Brazilian Kiki Ferreira, Uruguayan Jorge Platero, and Argentines Mayra Domine, Diego La Rosa, and Cesar La Rosa.

 With this formation, in the following years, they toured several cities in Argentina playing in various shows and festivals.

 In September 2008 they performed at the Pepsi Music Festival, in Buenos Aires.

 In October 2008 they are opening act for Brazilian Gilberto Gil at Teatro Gran Rex.

 Simultaneously, the band releases their first album "El General Paz & La Triple Frontera", edited by Popart Records / Sony Music, and also their first video and broadcast cut, "a Marte", directed by the Argentinian Picky Talarico and produced by Metropolis Films.

 In 2009 GP3F makes a special one-hour live show at El Canal de la Música, and also produced and releases the video "Carnavalero" directed by the Argentinian Rodrigo Espina.The band also perform at Pepsi Music Festival 2009.

 GP3F with Diemen Noord create and produce the Primer Festival Itinerante de World Music (first Traveling World Music Festival), in January 2010.
-Both bands tour the Patagonia Argentina with the support of the Ministries of Culture of Chubut, Neuquén, and Rio Negro, calling local artists from each participating city, with great adhesion and applause from the crowd and press.
+Both bands tour Argentine Patagonia with the support of the Ministries of Culture of Chubut, Neuquén, and Rio Negro, calling local artists from each participating city, with great adhesion and applause from the crowd and press.

 Also in this year, they release the videos "Errar es Inhumano", and "Black Pato", both directed by Rodrigo Espina.
 In April 2011 the band open Dominic Miller’s show in Argentina.

 During 2013 GP3F premiere its video trilogy directed by Rodrigo Espina, in advance of its upcoming album.
 During April they release "Alegría", in August "Luces de Cristal", and in November "Surferos del Alma (por el mar))."
 These videos are filmed in natural locations, including Tigre, Argentina's coast, and Brazilian beach Praia de Rosa.
 In the clip "Surferos" there is a great reference for Brazilian surf: Capitão David, with his Surf School.

 In December 2013, after two years of production of the new material, GP3F release "Maravillas", its second studio album, where the band reinforces its original style of fusion with its own identity, edited by Geiser Records / Sony Music.

 In February 2015, GP3F plays at festival Rock BA.
 In March of the same year, GP3F begins its first international tour, participating in festival South by Southwest (SXSW), which is joined by a promotional tour and concerts in Houston, Austin, Dallas, Miami and Los Angeles, in the USA.

 During July 2015 they perform the prestigious musical show CM Vivo, at El Canal de la Música.